4ka0/deepl_align/README.md

 ## DeepL Align

-A command line script for translating a docx file using the DeepL API.<br>
+A command line script for translating a docx file using the DeepL API.<br><br>
 The translation is output as a tmx file or as a docx file table with the source and target text segments ***fully aligned***.

 ### Built using: